-It may seem easy to choose a A road sign that shows the road topic for a research paper, but it can actually be difficult sometimes.
+It may seem easy to choose a topic for a research paper, but it can actually be difficult sometimes.
 In fact, determining a good, solid research question can be one of the hardest parts of writing a strong research paper.